withastro/astro/docs/styling.md

 <div class="wrapper"></div>
 ```

-If you remember the [CSS box model][box-model], `margin` extends beyond the boundarieso of the box.
+If you remember the [CSS box model][box-model], `margin` extends beyond the boundaries of the box.
 This means that when you place `margin` on the outermost element, now that will push other components next to it.
 Even though the styles are scoped, it’s _technically_ affecting elements around it, so it [breaks the concept of style containment][layout-isolated].

 When you have components that rearrage, or appear different when they’re next to other components, that’s a hard battle to win. **Components should look and act the same no matter where they are placed.** That’s what makes them components!